eddy-geek/hammerspoon/README.md

 ## Hotkeys

 The following table lists all the configured hotkeys and their actions.
+A more up-to-date list can be found with `Ctrl+/`.

 | Hotkey             | Action                                                              |
 | ------------------ | ------------------------------------------------------------------- |